by Saswata and Susruta Mukherjee

-What artists or illustrators you admire?
+What artists or illustrators do you admire?

 Our mother and elder brother introduced us to the works of Satyajit Ray, Hergé and Naryan Debnath when we were toddlers.
-The works of these artists among many others, inspired us into sketching our own stick figured characters in the early years.
-Growing up we started following and admiring many other artists (thanks to our mentor Mr. Kaustubh Ray) like Dave McKean, Jan Svankmajer and Alexander Petrov whose experimental arts blew us away.
+The works of these artists among many others, inspired us into sketching our own stick-figured characters in the early years.
+Growing up, we started following and admiring many other artists (thanks to our mentor Mr. Kaustubh Ray) like Dave McKean, Jan Svankmajer and Alexander Petrov whose experimental arts blew us away.

 Do you focus on any particular themes in your artwork?

 We prefer not to stick to a particular theme or style.
 Whatever’s happening around us affects us in some way or the other, and we try to express our reactions through our artworks.
-We also often take the liberty to exaggerate things to put our message with a touch of humor to it.
+We also often take the liberty to exaggerate things to put our message with a touch of humour to it.

 What is your process of working together versus individually?